SS Gouldia

 SS Belanak was the fifth ship of the seven B-class oil tankers.
 She was previously known as Gouldia.
 She is named after belanak, a species of fish found in Brunei and Malaysia.

 Development

-B-class oil tankers were built by CNIM-La Syne, France in 1972 to 1975.
+B-class oil tankers were either built by CNIM-La Syne or Chantiers Navals de La Ciotat between 1972 and 1975.
 They served Gaz de France for around 14 years, the B-class vessels were acquired and delivered to BST in December 1986.
 Previously referred to as the G-class vessels chartered under Shell Tankers United Kingdom (STUK).
 They continued to provide reliable service to the company and its client especially BLNG.
 Four out of the seven BST vessels carry a fully Bruneian crew with the exception of senior management; a feat yet to be achieved but not impossible.

 All B-class vessels have an average cargo capacity of 75,000 m3 and were certified with the 'Green Passport' for the safe carriage of all hazardous materials on board.
 All B-class oil tankers were taken out of service in 2011.
 They are all steam powered.